 After giving birth, a woman had to be “cleansed”

 Childbirth was very dangerous at the time as complications were quite common.
 Even if a delivery was successful, the woman was prone to illness due to lack of hygiene.
 When it was time for them to deliver, high-class Tudor women would retreat to their “confinement” quarters – with no men being allowed to enter (generally).

 Furthermore, after giving birth, women could not lay with their husbands until they were “cleansed” by the church.
-Women had to be “churched” even if they miscarried or give birth to a stillborn.
+Women had to be “cleansed” even if they miscarried or gave birth to a stillborn.

 Executioners were usually paid little more than the clothes of the condemned

 Being an axe-man was not an easy job.
-Not only were they killing people most days, but the pay was really bad.
+Not only were they usually killing people, but the pay was really bad.
 Often, they were only given the clothes of the condemned.
 They formally asked the condemned to forgive them, and were often given a coin in the hope that they would “strike true”.

 Crosses were placed at crossroads to prevent people from urinating

-Even today, England has a problem with public urination but back then, the problem was much worse.
+Even today, England has a problem with public urination.
+Back then, however, the problem was way worse.

 A football (soccer) “field” was 1 mile long and could be played by as many people as wanted

 To say that football has changed a lot is an understatement.
 In the Tudor times, the two goalposts were set about a mile apart and everybody was welcome to play – the only rule was to get the ball through one of the nets.
 You could throw it or kick it.